Skip to Content

 What are reading disorders?

 Reading disorders encompass a range of learning difficulties that affect an individual’s ability to read fluently and comprehend written text.
 They can stem from various factors, including neurological differences and genetic factors.
 Most reading disorders result from specific differences in the way the brain processes written words and text.
 People with reading disorders often have problems recognizing words they already know and understanding text they read.
 A reading or language disorder can also impact a person’s spelling.
-It is important to note that Not everyone with a reading disorder has every symptom.
+It is important to note that not everyone with a reading disorder has every symptom.

 It’s critical to understand that reading disorders are not a type of intellectual or developmental disorder, and they are not a sign of lower intelligence or laziness.
 It’s common that individuals with reading impairments may have other learning disabilities, including problems with writing (dysgraphia) or numbers (dyscalculia), or Attention Deficit Hyperactivity Disorder (ADHD).